-Drug induced liver injury (DILI) is a severe ADR characteristic of more than 1000 drugs[57].
-The estimation of DILI worldwide is between 1 in 10000 and 1 in 100000 inhabitants, even if some recent studies reported a higher occurrence[58].
-In the last decades, the study and prevention of this ADR have become more and more interesting for the scientific community, given the increment of its incidence caused mainly by the increasing number of new drugs on the market[57].
-Moreover, DILI is the most common cause of drug withdrawal from the market with consequent high costs for the industries[59].
-DILI is divided into acute or chronic conditions, including hepatitis and acute liver failure, leading, in the most severe cases, to liver transplant and aggressive treatments[57-60].
+Drug-induced liver injury (DILI) is a severe ADR characteristic of more than 1000 drugs[57].
+The estimation of DILI worldwide is between 1 in 10000 and 1 in 100000 inhabitants, even though some recent studies have reported a higher occurrence[58].
+In the last several decades, the study and prevention of this ADR have gained increasing interest in the scientific community, given its increasing incidence caused mainly by the number of new drugs on the market[57].
+Moreover, DILI is the most common cause of drug withdrawal from the market with consequent high costs for industries[59].
+DILI is divided into acute or chronic conditions including hepatitis and acute liver failure, leading, in the most severe cases, to liver transplant and aggressive treatments[57-60].
 The mechanism of DILI development can be dose-related or idiosyncratic.

-Further efforts are needed to manage and prevent this ADR, given the limitations of the current in vivo and in vitro models[61,62]. iPSCs are a great tool to overcome these limitations and to obtain more predictive results.
-Indeed, several studies have already shown how to differentiate human iPSCs into hepatocyte-like cells (HLCs) in order to create a source of cells for different purposes, such as in vitro drug studies.
+Further efforts are needed to manage and prevent this ADR, given the limitations of current in vivo and in vitro models[61,62]. iPSCs are a great tool to overcome these limitations and to obtain more predictive results.
+Indeed, several studies have already shown how to differentiate human iPSCs into hepatocyte-like cells (HLCs) to create a source of cells for different purposes such as in vitro drug studies.
 One example is the study performed by Kondo et al[63], where iPSCs were differentiated into HLCs using a three-step protocol, using three growth factors (activin A, hepatocyte growth factor, oncostatin M) and two small molecules (dimethyl sulfoxide, dexamethasone).
-With this work, authors established a reproducible and relatively inexpensive method to obtain a greater number of hepatic cells, with respect to other protocols, in order to perform, for example, pharmacological studies.
-The differentiated cells expressed the hepatocyte markers HNF4-, albumin (ALB) and alpha-fetoprotein (AFP) at similar or higher levels in comparison to primary human hepatocytes (PHH) and HepG2 cells, respectively.
+With this work, the authors established a reproducible and relatively inexpensive method to obtain a greater number of hepatic cells, with respect to other protocols, to perform, for example, pharmacological studies.
+The differentiated cells expressed the hepatocyte markers hepatocyte nuclear factor 4 alpha (HNF4-), albumin (ALB), and alpha-fetoprotein (AFP) at similar or higher levels in comparison to primary human hepatocytes (PHH) and HepG2 cells.
 HLCs were also characterized by the expression of drug metabolizing enzymes such as CYP3A4 and UGT1A1.
-Authors demonstrated that mRNA expression levels of CYP3A4 and UGT1A1 were increased by the CYPs inducers dexamethasone, rifampicin and omeprazole.
-However, the expression levels of drug metabolizing enzymes were very low compared to those in PHH and mature liver.
-After two years from Kondo’s work, Kang et al[64] confirmed the greater similarity of HLCs and PHH, with respect to HepG2 cells, analyzing acetaminophen hepatotoxic effects on all three cell types.
-In particular, HLCs resulted more similar to PHH in comparison to the HepG2 cells both in terms of cell viability after acetaminophen exposure and CYP450 levels, with a similar downregulation of CYP1A2 and CYP3A4 genes by cytotoxic concentration of both agents.
+Authors demonstrated that the mRNA expression levels of CYP3A4 and UGT1A1 were increased by the CYP inducers dexamethasone, rifampicin, and omeprazole.
+However, the expression levels of drug-metabolizing enzymes were very low compared to those in PHH and mature liver.
+Two years after Kondo’s work, Kang et al[64] confirmed the greater similarity of HLCs and PHH, with respect to HepG2 cells, analyzing acetaminophen hepatotoxic effects on all three cell types.
+In particular, HLCs were more similar to PHH in comparison to HepG2 cells both in terms of cell viability after acetaminophen exposure and CYP450 levels, with similar downregulation of CYP1A2 and CYP3A4 genes by cytotoxic concentration of both agents.
 In contrast, HepG2 cells showed an increment in CYP levels.